 History of Quinoa

-The history of quinoa is rooted in South America, in the Andes region that is currently divided between Argentina, Bolivia, Chile, Columbia, Ecuador and Peru.
+The history of quinoa is rooted in South America, in the Andes region that is currently divided between Argentina, Bolivia, Chile, Colombia, Ecuador and Peru.
 Along with maize, quinoa was one of the two mainstay foods for the Incan Empire that had its start around 1200 AD.
 Quinoa was a food that could survive a wide variety of growing conditions.
 Along with its unusual nutrient richness, its adaptability helped it gain popularity among the Incas for hundreds and hundreds of years.

 Most quinoa consumed in the United States still comes from South America!
 Peru remains the largest commercial producer of quinoa, harvesting 41,079 metric tons in 2010.
 And the second largest provider is Bolivia.
 In terms of export sales, quinoa has risen to the level of an $87 million dollar business in these two countries.
 In the United States, the Colorado Rockies have been a place of special interest for quinoa products, and some production has also occurred in the states of California, Washington and Oregon.